OISF/suricata/doc/devguide/extending/app-layer/transactions.rst

 is completed (NFS, SMB), it is possible to create a level of abstraction to handle such complexity.
 This could be achieved by adding phases to the model implemented by the protocol (e.g., protocol negotiation phase (SMB), request parsed (HTTP), and so on).

 This is controlled by implementing progress states.
 In Suricata, those will be enums that are incremented as the parsing progresses.
 A state will start at 0.
 The higher its value, the closer the transaction would be to completion.
+Due to how the engine tracks detection accross states, there is an upper limit of 48 to the state progress (it must be < 48).

 The engine interacts with transactions' state using a set of callbacks the parser registers.
 State is defined per flow direction (``STREAM_TOSERVER`` / ``STREAM_TOCLIENT``).

 In Summary - Transactions and State
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Initial state value: ``0``.
+- Initial State value: ``0``.
-- Simpler scenarios: state is simply an int.  ``1`` represents transaction completion, per direction.
+- Simpler scenarios: State is simply a bool.  ``1`` represents transaction completion, per direction.
 - Complex Transaction State in Suricata: ``enum`` (Rust: ``i32``).
 Completion is indicated by the highest enum value (some examples are: SSH, HTTP, HTTP2, DNS, SMB).

 Examples